-His most important work Mathematical Researches (1832-35) is on the theory of equations.
-Viète and Cardan had shown how to transform an equation of degree n so that it had no term in xn-1.
-This method had been generalised by Tschirnhaus to remove terms in xn-1 and xn-2.
+His most important work Mathematical Researches (1832-35) is a 3-volume treatise on the theory of equations.
+François Viète and Girolamo Cardan had shown how to transform an equation of degree n so that it had no term in xn-1.
+This method had been generalised by Ehrenfried von Tschirnhaus to remove terms in xn-1 and xn-2.
 These methods were, to a large extent, motivated by attempts to solve equations algebraically.
-Abel and Ruffini showed this was impossible for general equations of degree greater than four.
+Niels Abel and Paolo Ruffini showed this was impossible for general equations of degree greater than four.

 Article by: J J O'Connor and E F Robertson